 Support, Supplement and Extend Reading Instruction in the Classroom

 Teaching children to read is often the key to unlock their minds and their futures.
-With your Master of Science in Reading from the College of Education at University of Houston-Clear Lake, you’ll support classroom teachers in their efforts to help students with their reading skills.
+With your Master of Science in Reading from the College of Education at University of Houston-Clear Lake, you’ll support classroom teachers in their efforts to help students with their literacy skills.
 UHCL’s Literacy Program prepares teachers for leadership in literacy instruction at the elementary, secondary, and community college levels.
 The program features a carefully sequenced course of study that begins with an education core and also includes practical coursework in reading and language arts with a balance of classroom and clinical applications.

 Provide Resources and Leadership for the Entire School

 Your coursework will promote culturally relevant teaching and foster a broad understanding